Buckie Thistle F.C.: Season 2009–10

 Despite losing their opening two league games, Buckie went on to win the League Championship for the first time in 52 years, clinching the title on 1 May following a 3–0 win at Wick Academy.
 In addition they also won the Aberdeenshire Cup beating Cove Rangers 2–0 in September 2009, with both goals being scored by Stephen Bruce.

 Season 2010–11

 On 7 May 2011, Buckie defeated their local rivals and nearest challengers Deveronvale 2–1 at Victoria Park to clinch the title for the second year in succession.
 Goals from Martin Charlesworth and Andy Low overturned an opening goal by Mark Chisholm.

-This is the first time that the Jags have won back to back titles since 1956–57 and 1957–58.
+This was the first time that the Jags had won back to back titles since 1956–57 and 1957–58.

 In addition to retaining the League championship the club were runners up in the Aberdeenshire Cup, this time losing to Cove Rangers and reached the fifth round of the Scottish Cup narrowly losing 2–0 to Brechin City.